FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Methodology

 At the beginning of the training, the server initializes the parameters of the classification model $\boldsymbol{\theta}:=[\boldsymbol{\theta}_f, \boldsymbol{\theta}_h]$, as well as the \emph{shared} generator $\boldsymbol{\omega}$.
 In each communication round $r$, all clients receive the aggregated model parameters and conduct the \emph{Client Update} procedure in parallel.
 Subsequently, the server securely aggregates the optimized model parameters from all the clients into a single model that is used in the next communication round.

-\subsubsection{Client Update:}
+\subsubsection{Client Update}

-An overview of the client learning procedure is illustrated in Figure \ref{fig:overviewFRAug}.
-At the beginning of the first communication round, each client \emph{locally} initializes a Representation Transformation Network (\emph{RTNet}) parameterized by $\boldsymbol{\phi}^k$.
+As shown in \cref{fig:overviewFRAug}, at the beginning of the first communication round, each client \emph{locally} initializes a Representation Transformation Network (\emph{RTNet}) parameterized by $\boldsymbol{\phi}^k$.
 Subsequently, each client receives the classification model parameters $\boldsymbol{\theta}^k$ and the generator parameters $\boldsymbol{\omega}^k$ from the server, and conducts $T$ local update steps.
 Each local update comprises 2 stages: (1) Classification model optimization, and (2) Generator and RTNet optimization.

 \textbf{(1) Classification Model Optimization:} In this stage, the generator and the RTNet are fixed, while the classification model is updated by minimizing the loss $\mathcal{L}_{cls}$, where

 While $\mathcal{L}_{real}$ is minimized to update the model parameter $\boldsymbol{\theta}^k$ by using real training samples from $D^k$, $\mathcal{L}_{syn}$ is minimized to update only the prediction head $h^k$ as it is computed on synthetically generated samples in the embedding space $\mathcal{U}$.
 We use cross-entropy ($L_{CE}$) for both loss functions.